 Plan description.
-Eligible employees of the BOCES are provided with pensions through the School Division Trust Fund (SCHDTF)-a cost-sharing multiple-employer defined benefit pension plan administered by PERA.
+Eligible employees of the BOCES are provided with pensions through the SCHDTF-a cost-sharing multiple-employer defined benefit pension plan administered by PERA.
 Plan benefits are specified in Title 24, Article 51 of the Colorado Revised Statutes (C.R.S.), administrative rules set forth at 8 C.C.R.
 1502-1, and applicable provisions of the federal Internal Revenue Code.
 Colorado State law provisions may be amended from time to time by the Colorado General Assembly.
-PERA issues a publicly available comprehensive annual financial report (CAFR) that can be obtained at www.copera.org/investments/pera-financial-reports.
+PERA issues a publicly available annual comprehensive financial report that obtained (ACFR) can be at www.copera.org/investments/pera-financial-reports.

-Benefits provided as of December 31, 2020.
+Benefits provided as of December 31, 2021.
 PERA provides retirement, disability and survivor benefits.
 Retirement benefits are determined by the amount of service credit earned and/or purchased, highest average salary, the benefit structure(s) under which the member retires, the benefit option selected at retirement, and age at retirement.
 Retirement eligibility is specified in tables set forth at C.R.S. § 24-51-602, 604, 1713, and 1714.